2023 State Guide to Scattering Ashes - New York Edition

 When most people think of New York they think of New York City, a dynamic city of millions of people.
 However, this is only part of this amazing state.
 New York, home to nearly twenty million people, also has many beautiful forests, rivers, lakes, and mountains.
 Its picturesque Adirondack Park is the largest National Park in the contiguous U.S. In addition, New York is also home to Niagara Falls, one of the world’s most famous natural wonders!

-Scattering Ashes: Regulations in New York
+Scattering Ashes: New York Regulations

 We receive daily questions from people interested in learning about any rules and regulations for scattering ashes of a loved one or pet in their yard, on other private property, in parks, and in lakes or rivers, among many other places.
 In this guide, we highlight important information related to storing and scattering ashes in the state of New York.
 In addition, we also provide information that will help give you the resources necessary to memorialize your loved one in New York in a legal and dignified way.